 Children spend most of their time being taught the content for the assigned writing tasks, and not how writers write

-An essential part of the book planning pedagogy is to subject children to a close and sometimes laborious ‘analysis paralysis’, reading of the text (Grainger et al. 2005).
+An essential part of the book planning pedagogy is to subject children to a close and sometimes laborious ‘analysis paralysis’, reading of the text (Grainger/Cremin et al. 2005).
 Even a cursory look at some units of work is enough to see that what the scheme writers are pushing is the comprehension of the text that they have arrived at, and that it is their interpretation which is, in effect, the only one offered and taught.
 They put themselves between the child and the text.
-This happens because the scheme writer needs children to obtain enough ‘content knowledge’ of the book so that they can go on to successfully carry out the devised writing tasks.
+This happens because the scheme writer needs children to obtain enough ‘content knowledge’ of the book so that they can go on to successfully carry out the pre-devised writing tasks.
 For example, a teacher sets the class the task of writing a letter to Dumbledore.
 She asks them to write in role as Harry, who must persuade the wizard that another character, Snape, is evil.
 The problem with this task is that the teacher spends the lesson teaching and discussing the content (drawn from the book) that needs to be included in the letter.
-This lesson time would be better spent teaching about the craft of writing (Young & Ferguson 2021).
+This writing lesson would be better spent teaching about the craft of writing (Young & Ferguson 2021).

 Novels are not the best mentor texts